planetarysoftware/TSC/Project-Lifecycle.md

 * List of initial Working Groups.
 * Prior to being admitted the project:
  * Must include [DCO]().
  * Must include approved license.
-If it is not currently under an approved license it will need to be cleared by the TSC and the Node.js Foundation Legal Committee prior to acceptance in to the incubator.
  * Must include a [Code of Conduct](https://usgs-astrogeology.github.io/code/).

 Each proposal should be sent as a pull request to this repository in the